mrterranova/Cowboy_Trivial_Trivia/README.md

 _____________________________________________________________________

+### My Project

-This is a trivia quiz based on the Wild West.
+* This is a trivia quiz based on the Wild West.
 It's a bunch of random facts that are probably very obscured and honestly pointless.

+*